agoetee/alx_be_python/python_introduction/README.md

 __Instructions__:

- - Create a file named rectangle_area.py.
+ - Create a file named `rectangle_area.py`.
  - Define two variables in this file:
 	- length with a value representing the length of the rectangle.
 	- width with a value representing the width of the rectangle.
- - For simplicity, let’s use length = 10 and width = 5.
+ - For simplicity, let’s use `length = 10` and `width = 5`.
  - Calculate the area of the rectangle using the formula (Area = length × width) and store the result in a variable named area.
- - Print the calculated area in a format: The area of the rectangle is: [area].
+ - Print the calculated area in a format: The area of the rectangle is: `[area]`.

 ## 3. Convert Hours to Seconds
 __Objective:__ Demonstrate understanding of variable assignments and arithmetic operations by converting a given number of hours into seconds.